openhie/openinfoman/README.md

 * Ensure that TCP port 8984 is open on security policy/firewall.

+> Note that when OpenInfoMan is installed using the Bash script that it increases memory to 3GB.
+This is meant for production use.

 * Increase memory usage by modifying the `bin/basexhttp` shell script and uncomment
 ```sh
 #VM=Xmx512m